Sensorineural, conductive or sudden hearing loss? Here are the differences

 - You hear someone talking but can't understand the words clearly

-Treatment: Sensorineural hearing loss cannot be treated medically, but modern hearing aids provide very good results and improve both speech understanding and quality of life.
+Treatment: Sensorineural hearing loss cannot be treated medically, but modern hearing aids can provide very good results that improve both speech understanding and quality of life.

 Combined hearing loss

-A combined hearing loss is a combination of conductive and sensorineural hearing loss.
+A combined hearing loss is a combination of conductive hearing loss and sensorineural hearing loss.

 Example: A person who already has age-related hearing loss and also has fluid in the middle ear.

-Symptoms: Both muffled sound and difficulty distinguishing speech.
+- Both muffled sound and difficulty distinguishing speech

 Treatment: Depending on the causes, both medical measures and hearing aids may be needed.